Rheumatoid arthritisArthritis - rheumatoid

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).NSAIDs are the least potent drugs used for RA.
 These drugs relieve pain by reducing inflammation, but they do not affect the course of the disease.

-Biologic Response Modifiers.(Also known as Biologic DMARDs) are often prescribed to patients who have failed to respond to DMARDs.
+Biologic Response Modifiers.These are also known as Biologic DMARDs and are often prescribed to patients who have failed to respond to DMARDs.
 They may be used alone or in combination with DMARDs such as methotrexate.
-They modify or block destructive immune factors such as tumor-necrosis factor (TNF).
+They modify or block destructive immune factors such as tumor necrosis factor alpha (TNF alpha).
 Current anti-TNF drugs include infliximab (Remicade), etanercept (Enbrel), adalimumab (Humira), golimumab (Simponi), and certolizumab (Cimzia).
-Other types of biologic DMARDs include anakinra (Kineret), tocilizumab (Actemra), abatacept (Orencia), and rituximab (Rituxan).
+Other types of biologic DMARDs that target other molecules include anakinra (Kineret), tocilizumab (Actemra), abatacept (Orencia), rituximab (Rituxan), and sarilumab (Kevzara).

 Small Molecule DMARDs.These are often prescribed either alone or in combination with methotrexate.
-The only FDA approved small molecule DMARD is Tofacitinib (Xeljanz).
+The only FDA approved small molecule DMARDs are JAK inhibitors.
+Three JAK Inhibitors are currently approved and these are tofacitinib (Xeljanz), baricitinib (Olumiant), and upadacitinib (Rinvoq).
 Further research will lead to the development of more Small Molecule DMARDs.

 Corticosteroids.Also called steroids, are powerful anti-inflammatory drugs that are used to quickly reduce inflammation.
 These drugs include prednisone and prednisolone.